tinuwalther/PowerShell_ISE/README.md

 ## Snippets

-Open PowerShell_ISE, enter the following code in to the code window, and press F5 to run the code:
+If you want to write new PowerShell functions in 3 seconds, then open PowerShell_ISE, enter the following code in to the ISE, and press F5 to run the code:

 ````powershell
 $ScriptBlock = @"